Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: Introduction

-Besides offering such a unified view of the problem, we also provide researchers engaged in data-driven health decision support with: 1) a comprehensive illustration of the state-of-the-art of RL methodologies for developing optimal AIs; 2) examples of real-life RL-based AIs studies; and 3) current challenges and open problems in the field.
-We believe that there is ample scope for important practical advances in these areas, and with this survey we aim to make it easier for theoretical disciplines to join forces to assist healthcare discoveries by developing the next generation of methods for AIs in healthcare.
-Considering the extent of our general goal, we summarize the key contributions of this work–in relation to its structure–as follows: \begin{itemize}[leftmargin=*] \item Section \ref{Sec: RLforAIs}: We provide a general \textit{panorama} on the problem of interest, i.e., AIs, unifying both DTRs and JITAIs under this common framework, and discussing similarities and differences between them.
+We believe that there is ample scope for important practical advances in these areas, and with this survey we aim to make it easier for theoretical and methodological researchers to join forces to assist healthcare discoveries by developing the next generation of methods for AIs in healthcare.
+We finally emphasize that we focus on healthcare and biostatistics due to the central role statisticians play there traditionally.
+Notwithstanding, the concepts we review for AIs extend far beyond: to education~\citep{nahum-shani_introduction_2019}, policy making~\cite{kasy_adaptive_2021}, and other domains such as population research, where RL has recently been contextualized~\cite{deliu_reinforcement_2023}.

-\item Section \ref{Sec: RL_framework}: We offer a mathematical formalization of the RL framework, and its subclasses, and augment it with the causal inference framework for building an umbrella under which AIs can be developed.
-We translate the key terminologies between the RL, statistics, and AI domains, assimilating also the different existing notations into a coherent body of work.
-This offers a foundation to more easily conduct research in both theoretical and applied sciences, enhancing communication and synergy between the different areas.

-\item Section~\ref{Sec: DTRs}-\ref{Sec: JITAIs_mHealth}: We illustrate the main RL-based approaches for developing i) DTRs (both finite-time and indefinite-time horizon settings), with a focus on novel proposals, and ii) JITAIs for mHealth, highlighting theoretical and applied contributions.

-\item Section \ref{Sec: AIs_RealLife}: Using as motivating examples the \textit{PROJECT QUIT - FOREVER FREE} and the \textit{DIAMANTE} studies, we discuss the applicability of RL in DTRs and JITAIs in mHealth, and the potential challenges that may arise in their development, highlighting the crucial role of the biostatistical community.